Biographical Info

 Past Camp Commander

-Reenacting a corporal in the Iowa 32nd, Brother Smith enjoys teaching young students about the life of a Union soldier.
-His other Patriotic Instruction activities include: organizing a Memorial Day celebration, in 2014, at Angelus Rosedale Cemetery, where several hundred Union veterans are buried; staffing SUVCW booths at living history events; and, giving presentations to five area Civil War Round Tables, SUVCW Camp 2, the Daughters of Union Veterans, the Sons of the American Revolution, as well as other groups, on the following topics:
+Reenacting a corporal in the 32nd Iowa, Brother Smith enjoys teaching young students about the life of a Union soldier.
+His other Patriotic Instruction activities include: conducting annual Memorial Day celebrations at Inglewood Park Cemetery, Wilmington Historic Cemetery, and Mountain View Cemetery, as well as participating in the Auxiliary’s ceremonies at Sunnyside Cemetery; staffing SUVCW booths at living history events; and, giving presentations to five area Civil War Round Tables, SUVCW Camp 2, the Daughters of Union Veterans, the Sons of the American Revolution, as well as other groups, on the following topics:

 • The Largest Unknown Battle of the Civil War—Pleasant Hill, LA, April 9, 1864